-Join Jon Peck for an in-depth discussion in this video Archiving and restoring sites, part of Simplified Drupal Sites with Drush.
+Join Jon Peck for an in-depth discussion in this video Archiving and restoring sites, part of Drupal: Simplify Sites with Drush.

 To give context for archiving and restoring sites, I will first describe the…three primary structural components in a Drupal site.…The database, which stores all the site content; the codebase which contains all…the executable scripts such as Drupal core, modules, and themes;…Drupal specific hosts typically store the codebase in a revision controlled…repository; and files, which contain generated and uploaded files such as…images, icons, and other media.…By default, these files reside in the same web root as the codebase.…